 MySQL Enterprise Edition now includes a

-keyring_okvplugin that uses Oracle Key Vault for keyring backend storage.
-For more information, see The MySQL Keyring.
+keyring_okvplugin that uses Oracle Key Vault as a back end for keyring storage.
+For more information, see Using the keyring_okv Oracle Key Vault Plugin.

 For queries with many

 ORconditions, the optimizer now is more memory-efficient and less likely to exceed the memory limit imposed by the